MataiMoorfield/Coffee-Ordering-System-with-ESP32/README.md

 > This is a system I'm currently developing for cafés to handle orders, both food and drinks.

 > [!IMPORTANT]
-> This is a in-porgress porject.
+> This is a in-progress porject.
 It's not fully completed and will be updated.

 ## How to run